swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'open_existential_ref' sil-operand 'to' sil-type

-  %1 = open_existential %0 : $P to $@opened P
+  %1 = open_existential_ref %0 : $P to $@opened P
-  // %0 must be of a $*P type for aclass protocol or protocol composition
+  // %0 must be of a $P type for a class protocol, class protocol composition, or a metatype of a protocol or protocol composition
-  //   type P
   // $@opened P must be a unique archetype that refers to an opened
   // existential type P.
   // %1 will be of type $P